BP Renegades triumph in Panorama semis, aims for top prize

 He said the song selection of Black Stalin’s Feeling to Party was in keeping with the band’s desire to pay homage to cultural icons and their legacies.

-Republic Bank Exodus rock to Tourist Leggo during their second-place performance in the large steelband category of the Panorama semifinals, Queen’s Park Savannah, Port of Spain on Sunday. – Andrea De Silva
+Republic Bank Exodus rock to Tourist Leggo during their second-place performance in the large steelband category of the Panorama semifinals, Queen’s Park Savannah, Port of Spain on Sunday.
+Photo by Andrea De Silva

 “This year our approach to the song is definitely in keeping with our concept of paying homage to legacy and as we celebrate the legacy of Black Stalin it is our 75th anniversary, we would have recently have a portion of Charlotte Street renamed after Renegades as Renegades Way, so in the celebration of legacy for us the energy and spirit of Feeling to Party is one of celebration as we celebrate Dr Leroy Calliste, the Black Stalin.